rigvedrs/AutomateTheBoringStuffUsingPython/README.md

-This repository consists of solutions to all the questions and projects in the book automate the boring stuff using python
+This repository consists of solutions to all the questions and projects of the book 'Automate the boring stuff using python'